-In 2017, the realization of the KUR Agriculture sector by banks in Lampung only reached Rp 13.33 billion, then increased by 159.16 percent in the first quarter of 2013 or Rp 34.54 billion.
-Compared to the previous quarter, the distribution of the KUR Agriculture sector amounted to Rp 30.67 billion, meaning that there was an increase of 12.62 percent.
-The increase in KUR realization in the Agriculture sector in Lampung was recorded higher than the distribution of KUR, wherein the first quarter of 2013, KUR distribution reached Rp 3.41 trillion and rose 10.77% compared to the previous quarter (BPS, 2018).
+Keyword: agriculture, communication patterns, farmer, regulation amounted to Rp 30.67 billion, meaning that there was an increase of 12.62 percent.
+The increase in KUR realization in the Agriculture sector in Lampung was recorded higher than the distribution of KUR, wherein the first quarter of 2013, KUR distribution reached Rp 3.41 trillion and rose 10.77 percent compared to the previous quarter.